 Stubai Glacier (Stubaier Gletscher) is not to be missed when visiting Stubai Valley.
 In summer or in winter, you can find eternal snow and fun adventures here.
 This is one of the most iconic destinations in Austrian Tyrol.
 If you have just one day in Stubai and have to choose just one place to visit, then make it this one!

 Below, you can find more details on what to see and do at the Stubai Glacier.
+For more information, please check our detailed guide to visiting Stubai Glacier – Top of Tyrol.
 Take a look!

 Top of Tyrol

 From the viewing platform at the Top of Tyrol summit (3.210 m – 10.530 ft), you have the most incredible 360° views of the Alps.
 The views here are breathtaking.
 On a sunny day, you can see 109 mountain peaks of Austrian and Italian mountains from here.

 In addition to the viewing platform, you can also visit the nearby Schaufeljoch Chapel, or have lunch or go for a drink at the highest mountain restaurant in Austria, the Jochdolohle (3.150 m – 10.334 m).
 Glacier hiking is also possible and you can walk down to the Eisgrat mountain station from here if you have proper clothing and footwear.

 TIP: Plan your visit here on a sunny day or check the Stubai Glacier webcam on the day before you go.
 It’s also possible that you’ll be above the clouds here even if the weather isn’t that good in the valley.

 Another highlight of any visit to Stubai Glacier is the Ice Grotto.
 This man-made ice tunnel is located under the glacier and can be reached via a short walk from the Eisgrat Summit Station.
 It’s open the whole year-round and the temperature inside is always around 0°C (32°F), so take a jacket.